junxit/us-congress-bills-110/bill.md

   - **(A)** by inserting “, inspection reports, and evaluation reports” after “audit reports” the first place it appears; and
   - **(B)** by striking “audit” the second place it appears; and
 - **(2)** in subsection (a)(10) by inserting “, inspection reports, and evaluation reports” after “audit reports”.

 ## § 13.
 Information on websites of Offices of Inspectors General

-- **(a)** *Definition* In this section the term agency means a Federal agency as defined under section 11(5) of the Inspector General Act of 1978 (5 U.S.C.
-App.).
-- **(b)** *Direct links to Inspectors General Offices*
-  - **(1)** *In general* Each agency shall establish and maintain on the homepage of the website of that agency, a direct link to the website of the Office of the Inspector General of that agency.
-  - **(2)** *Accessibility* The direct link under paragraph (1) shall be obvious and facilitate accessibility to the website of the Office of the Inspector General.
-- **(c)** *Requirements for Inspectors General websites*
-  - **(1)** *Posting of reports and audits* The Inspector General of each agency shall—
-    - **(A)** in accordance with section 552a of title 5, United States Code (commonly referred to as the Privacy Act), not later than 3 working days after any report or audit (or portion of any report or audit), that is subject to release under section 552 of that title (commonly referred to as the Freedom of Information Act), is made publicly available, post that report or audit (or portion of that report or audit) on the website of the Office of the Inspector General; and
-    - **(B)** ensure that any posted report or audit (or portion of that report or audit) described under subparagraph (A)—
-      - **(i)** is easily accessible from a direct link on the homepage of the website of the Office of the Inspector General;
-      - **(ii)** includes a summary of the findings of the Inspector General; and
-      - **(iii)** is in a format that—
-        - **(I)** is searchable and downloadable; and
-        - **(II)** facilitates printing by individuals of the public accessing the website.
-  - **(2)** *Reporting of fraud, waste, and abuse*
-    - **(A)** *In general* The Inspector General of each agency shall establish and maintain a direct link on the homepage of the website of the Office of the Inspector General for individuals to report fraud, waste, and abuse.
-Individuals reporting fraud, waste, or abuse using the direct link established under this paragraph shall not be required to provide personally identifying information relating to that individual.
-    - **(B)** *Anonymity* The Inspector General of each agency shall not disclose the identity of any individual making a report under this paragraph without the consent of the individual unless the Inspector General determines that such a disclosure is unavoidable during the course of the investigation.
-- **(d)** *Implementation* Not later than 180 days after the date of enactment of this Act, the head of each agency and the Inspector General of each agency shall implement this section.

-## § 13.
-Information on websites of Offices of Inspectors General